The World’s Largest Chocolate Button

 In Bristol, the national arts charity Outside In recruited ten talented artists to take part in a series of courses to interrogate the psychiatric hospital collection at Glenside Hospital Museum.
 See the exhibition catalogue here

-Many aspects of the Museum and its history – from a padded room to use of mosquitoes on treatments – caught the imaginations of Jackie Bennett, Steve Burden, Steven Edgar, George Harding, Jasmine Janiurek, Anna Rathbone, Ally Schooler, Alison Willis, Natasha Harrison and Damien Moran.
+Many aspects of the museum and its history – from a padded room to use of mosquitoes on treatments – caught the imaginations of Jackie Bennett, Steve Burden, Steven Edgar, George Harding, Jasmine Janiurek, Anna Rathbone, Ally Schooler, Alison Willis, Natasha Harrison and Damien Moran.

 “The theme ‘Looking to the Light’ was inspired by the patient Charles West, photographed in 1897 at Bristol’s mental hospital and the stained glass windows depicting saints and healing that bathe the Museum in coloured light,” explained Stella Man, curator and tutor at Glenside Hospital Museum